cg5-/baba-modding-guide/README.md

 ```

 ## Anatomy of a Turn
 A turn starts in `command` from syntax.lua, which is never called from any other lua code; presumably it's called directly from Multimedia Fusion.
-This just determines which button was pressed, and then calls `movecommand` to resolve the actual turn.
+This just determines which button was pressed, and then calls `movecommand` to resolve most of the actual turn.
 You'll also notice some leftover code for a co-op mode which was never completed.

-`movecommand` contains all of the actual logic to resolve a turn.
+`movecommand` contains most of the actual logic to resolve a turn.
 It starts with the infamously convoluted movement code, where most of the movement mechanics are resolved.
 Then it re-parses the rules if necessary.
 Then it resolves conversion rules (**noun is noun**).
 Then it re-parses rules again.
 Finally it calls `moveblock` which resolves the remaining mechanics.
 It also calls out to `MF_mapcursor` which presumably moves the cursor if it exists.

+There are some other functions which are never called in lua, like `fallblock`.
+Presumably these are also called by MMF.

 In many cases, units are not updated immediately.
 Instead they are queued up by `addaction` in update.lua and all executed at once in `doupdate`.
 This helps ensure that the order in which rules are processed does not affect the outcome.